13 Best Paintings at the Prado Museum

 Although its collection is not the most extensive, housing some 8000 works of art of which only 1713 are on display, the historical value and variety make it one of the most important collections of paintings in the world.
 Famous artists such as Goya, Velázquez, Rubens and Bosch have their home in the Prado.

-You can lose a whole day in its galleries, but as that is not always possible, it is best to know beforehand which are the main works and that is why I share with you these lists with the essential paintings that you must see in the Prado Museum.
+You can lose a whole day in its galleries, but as that is not always possible, it is best to know beforehand which are its main works and that is why I share with you these lists with the essential paintings that you must see in the Prado Museum.

 1. Saturn devouring his son, by Goya

-Saturn devouring his son, by Goya| ©Normann
+Saturn devouring his son, Goya| ©Normann

-Saturn devouring his son, by Goya| ©Normann
+Saturn devouring his son, Goya| ©Normann

 We begin our review of the Prado's most important works with one of its most important artists, Francisco de Goya, and one of his most striking works.
 Saturn devouring his son is part of the collection of 14 works known as black paintings because of their dark colours and sombre subject matter.